Home

 This extension must be configured before it can be used.
 Notably, the following settings are required:

 For details, see Configuration.
 This extension includes a walkthrough that can be accessed from the VSCode "Welcome" page after installing the extension.
-The walkthrough can also be accessed from the command palette using the command "Welcome: Open Walkthrough...".
+It can also be accessed from the command palette using the command "Welcome: Open Walkthrough...".
+The walkthrough guides you in configuring the extension and checking that basic functionality is working.

 Features